 $ figures reflect LCLI interest reimbursements.

-Disclaimer: The Department of Planning and Environment makes every effort to ensure the quality if information available on this map.
+Disclaimer: The Department makes every effort to ensure the quality if information available on this map.
 Before relying on the information on this map, users should carefully evaluate its accuracy, currency, completeness and relevance for their purposes.
 The Department cannot guarantee and assumes no legal liability or responsibility for the accuracy, currency or completeness of the information.